Direct and inverse cascades in turbulent Bose-Einstein condensate

-which coincides with the first term in \eqref{eq:cons-H} (the second term here is small).
+which coincide with \eqref{eq:cons-N} and with the first term of the integrand in \eqref{eq:cons-H} (the second term is small), respectively.

-The WKE has two non-equilibrium stationary isotropic solutions of the Kolmogorov-Zakharov (KZ) type.
-KZ solutions are expected in forced-dissipated wave systems in which WT is forced and dissipated at small and large wave-vectors respectively for a direct cascade, and vice versa for an inverse cascades.
-The spectrum corresponding to the direct energy cascade is \cite{dyachenko1992optical,nazarenko2011wave}
+It is well known that the four-wave WKE may have two Kolmogorov-Zakharov (KZ) type non-equilibrium stationary solutions.
+KZ solutions are expected in forced-dissipated wave systems in which WT is forced and dissipated at small and large wave-vectors respectively for a direct cascade, and vice versa for an inverse cascade.